Wisdom Teeth Removal in Darwin

 When should wisdom teeth be removed?

 Wisdom teeth should be removed when they are impacted (stuck beneath the gum), growing at an angle into neighbouring teeth, causing recurrent infections or pain, or contributing to decay in adjacent teeth.
 Not all wisdom teeth need removal — if yours have erupted fully and are easy to clean, they may be fine to keep.
-We assess each case individually with X-rays and 3D imaging at Compass Dental Care.
+We assess each case individually with X-rays and 3D imaging at our Parap practice.

 Is wisdom teeth removal painful?

-The procedure itself is not painful — we use local anaesthetic to completely numb the area, and you can also choose happy gas (nitrous oxide) for additional comfort.
+The procedure itself is not painful — we use local anaesthetic to completely numb the area, and you can also choose happy gas (nitrous oxide) or oral sedation for additional comfort.
+Dr Pham’s postgraduate oral surgery training means extractions are performed with precision and efficiency.
 After the procedure, some swelling and discomfort is normal for 3–5 days.
-We provide clear aftercare instructions and pain management advice.
 Most patients manage well with over-the-counter pain relief.

 How much does wisdom teeth removal cost in Darwin?